pythonph/pycon-2015/_sources/speakers.txt

 Loïc Bistuer
 ------------

-Loïc studied telecommunications engineering and works as an independent software developer and consultant.
+Loïc is French and has been living in Bangkok for about 8 years.
+He currently works as Solution Architect for the World Food Program.
+He's also a core developer of Django.
 He discovered Django in 2008 shortly before the 1.0 release and has been hooked ever since.
 He contributes mostly to Django’s ORM and Form components.